 Manuka honey is different as it produces a unique substance that is antibacterial.

-Most commercial honey is pasteurized.
-This is to remove all bacteria and potentially dangerous toxins in the honey.
-However, in normal honey, this may decrease its beneficial properties.
-Most scientific studies show commercial pasteurized honey to be as beneficial as raw honey.
+Most commercial bee products are pasteurised.
+This is to remove all bacteria and potentially dangerous toxins.
+However, this may decrease its beneficial properties.
+Most scientific studies show commercial pasteurized honey to be as beneficial as its raw form.

-There some who prefer organic or raw honey that is not pasteurized.
+There are some who prefer organic or raw honey that aren’t pasteurised.

-No. If you are overweight or diabetic, try to avoid all forms of sugar.
-Obviously, honey is a form of sugar and hence should be avoided as much as possible.
+No. If you’re overweight or diabetic, try to avoid all forms of sugar.
+Obviously, it’s a form of sugar and hence should be avoided as much as possible.

-However, if absolutely necessary, honey is a lesser evil compared to sugar.
+However, if absolutely necessary, it’s a better alternative compared to sugar.
 Sugar is just 100% sucrose with no other nutritional benefits.
-However, honey has nutrients and minerals that help to boost the body’s health.
-Both sugar and honey will spike blood sugar levels but honey will cause the levels to return to normal quicker.
+However honey has nutrients and minerals that help to boost the body’s health.
+Both of them will spike blood sugar levels but honey will cause the levels to return to normal quicker.
 Hence, if you really need something sweet, it is recommended to skip the sugar and go for the bee products.

-Honey may not be good for eating due to its high sugar content.
-However, applying honey to your dog’s cuts or wounds will help kill bacteria and heal the wound faster.
+It may not be good for your pets to eat due to its high sugar content.
+However, applying it to your dog’s or cat’s cuts or wounds will help kill bacteria and heal the wound faster.

-Honey can be used to cure kennel cough.
-Feeding your dog 1/2 a teaspoon of honey 3 to 4 times a day would usually do the trick.
-Furthermore, just like humans, do not feed dogs under a year old honey.
-This is because honey may contain bacteria that your dog is not ready to fight off.
-Also, if your dog is overweight or diabetic, it would be advised that you seek out a vet’s opinion before feeding him honey.
+It can be used to cure a dog’s kennel cough.
+Feeding your dog 1/2 a teaspoon of honey 3 to 4 times a day will usually do the trick.
+Furthermore, just like humans, don’t feed puppies or kittens with honey.
+This is because it may contain natural bacteria that your puppy isn’t ready to fight off.
+Also, if your dog is overweight or diabetic, it’s advised to you seek a vet’s opinion before feeding.

-What is the Nutrition value of Manuka Honey?
+What Is the Nutritional Value of Manuka Honey?

-Regular honey is known and eaten regularly for it’s tremendous nutritional and immune-boosting abilities.
-There are natural minerals and vitamins which metabolize undesirable cholesterol and fatty acid, hence preventing obesity and promoting better health.
+Regular honey is eaten regularly for its tremendous nutritional and immune-boosting abilities.
+There are natural minerals and vitamins that metabolise undesirable cholesterol and fatty acids, hence preventing obesity and promoting better health.

-Honey has a healthy Glycemic Index (GI), meaning that its sugars can be gradually absorbed into the bloodstream to result in better digestion.
-Hence we should try to avoid eating excessive high-glycemic foods which would prompt an elevated insulin release in our body as a result of the pancreas being stimulated to metabolize the sudden surge of glucose into the blood.
+It has a healthy Glycemic Index (GI), which means that its sugars can be gradually absorbed into the bloodstream for better digestion.
+Hence, we should try to avoid eating excessively high-glycemic foods which would prompt an elevated insulin release in our body as a result of the pancreas being stimulated to metabolise the sudden surge of glucose into the blood.

 - Amino acids